Agali Canyon

 Getting There

 You can either hike top - bottom, or bottom - top.
-The bottom of the gorge is located 2km outside of the village of Agios Athanasios.
+The bottom of the canyon is located 2km outside of the village of Agios Athanasios.
 The top is the Itamos refuge (or about 20 mins of hiking away).
 Here are the directions:

 Both of the direction markers are a bit behind the actual trail head.
 Both of the acctual trailheads a bit more of a drive.
 On the bottom trailhead a football field marks the TH, on the top a refuge markes the TH.